Black Mountain Golf Club

 Black Mountain Golf Club is a championship golf course located ten kilometers west of the city of Hua Hin, Thailand.
 Recognized as one of the best in Thailand and Asia-Pacific, it has hosted the Black Mountain Masters and the International Series Thailand on the Asian Tour, as well as the True Thailand Classic, co-sanctioned by the European Tour.

 History

 The club was founded by Swedish entrepreneur Stig Notlöv in 2005.
 Notlöv was born in Pajala and founded Byggmax, a chain of 200 home improvement stores, which he sold to invest in the course in Hua Hin.
 The original 18 holes opened on 20 April 2007, and in 2016 another 9 holes, the West course, were added.

 Numerous awards followed rapidly.
 In 2011, Black Mountain was named the best course in Thailand and the best championship course in Asia-Pacific by the Asian Golf Monthly.

 In 2012, Black Mountain became the first course in Thailand to be included in US Golf Digest's list of the Best 100 Courses Outside the United States.

+The Black Mountain Championship was voted Tournament of the Year on the 2024 Asian Tour by the players.